Christopher Van Tilburg, M.D. from Providence Occupational and Travel Medicine Clinic.

 "Doc to clinic," crackles the radio strapped to my chest.

 "On my way," I report after digging the radio from under several layers of ski clothing.
 From above Silver Bowl, I was about to drop into Heather Canyon.
 Not now: I need to go to work.
 Fortunately, it's a one-run, five-minute, 2,000-foot commute.

-I schuss to Mountain Emergency Services, the ER at Mt.
-Hood Meadows where I've worked as a doc for 13 seasons.
+I schuss to Providence Hood River Memorial Hospital Mountain Clinic, where I've worked as a doc for 13 seasons.